The Fraudulent Claims: Messed-up Pakistan Series 1

 You may ask: What’s the big deal about such a small amount?

 I have spent 10 years with the British.
-Three years in Britain for an unfinished PhD and later full-time work in London.
+Three years in Britain for an unfinished PhD, and later full-time work in London.
 And seven years in British Council Pakistan, where I was a Country Director for Management Development.

 During those years, I saw some BC employees getting fired for a mere 500 PKR wrong claim.

 Case in point: An officer claimed that he had loaded a scratch card for 500 PKR ($5) on his personal mobile for official calls for which he was permitted.
-He claimed the expense, without buying the scratch card.
+He claimed the expense, without actually buying the scratch card.
 A call to cellular company confirmed that his last scratch card was last month, not this month.
 In a minute, he was shown the door.

-The countries which are law- and rule-abiding cannot let people – even their brightest and highest – to breach the rules and over-claim.
+The countries which are law- and rule-abiding cannot let people – even their brightest and the highest – to breach the rules and over-claim.
 It brings the whole social structure down.

 16 April 2014: Let’s look at another screen shot from the same BBC News in Urdu, above.